 - Have a darker (more tan) skin color and live in sunny areas

 - Are allergic to certain medications or cosmetics

 - Thyroid disease may also spur the appearance of melasma.

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

 Get Melasma treatment at Louisville, Kentucky

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye and Dr. Melissa Wise, offering Melasma treatment to the residents of Louisville, Kentucky.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye, Dr. Melissa Wise and Dr. Elena Kurland, offering Melasma treatment to the residents of Louisville, Kentucky.

 Call (502) 583-7546 or fill out the consult form to request your appointment today.